moreati/rot-kbd/README.md

 Absolutely not, it's not even close. `rot_wertyq` and `rot_yqwert` are certified upto an adversary rated SA 8.75 (Sibling, Age 8¾).

+### Is this some kind-a joke?

+Yes.
+We prefer them to mean jokes.